publiccodenet/projects/index.md

 # Resources and projects

-Built when we discovered a need in our own [codebase stewardship practice](https://publiccode.net/codebase-stewardship/), these resources are all openly licensed.
-We'd love to hear how you use these.
+Below you can find a set of resources we have developed to support our [codebase stewardship practice](https://publiccode.net/codebase-stewardship/).
+These resources are all openly licensed, so please feel free to reuse them.
+We'd love to hear from you if you do.

 See more of our work in: